First official announcement of USENET

-Below is the official announcement Tom Truscott and Jim Ellis (who first coined the term USENET) put together to announce the creation of USENET.
-The press release reveals that although both had an idea that this could be something big, neither could have imagined that it would explode to the degree it has over the years.
-For over 30 years now, USENET newsgroups quickly outgrew its purpose of solely serving as a communication channel between Universities.
+Below is the official announcement of Tom Truscott and Jim Ellis (who first coined the term USENET) gathered to announce the creation of USENET.
+The press release reveals that while both had an idea that it could be something big, neither could have imagined that it would explode to the extent that it has over the years.
+For over 30 years, USENET newsgroups quickly outgrown its purpose of serving only as a channel of communication between universities.
 Home to thousands of communities, USENET remains an active destination and resource for many to share, interact and collaborate.

-A group of UNIX systems at Duke University and the University of North Carolina, Chapel Hill, have established a uucp-based computer communication network.
-Admission to the net is open to all UNIX licensees.
-In addition to providing the “uu” services available in the Seventh Edition of UNIX (remote mail, file transfer, job execution), it will provide a network news service.
-A prospective node must have a call in facility, call out facility, or some other means of communication with another UNIX net system.
-The node must have, or be able to legitimately obtain, uucp and related software..
+A group of UNIX systems at Duke University and the University of North Carolina, Chapel Hill, have established a uucp-based computer network for communication.
+Admission to the network is open to all UNIX holders.
+In addition to providing the ‘uu’ services available in the Seventh Edition of UNIX (remote mail, file transfer, job execution), it will provide a network news service.
+A prospective node must have an establishment call, installation call, or other means of communication with another UNIX net system.
+The node must have, or be able to legitimately obtain, uucp and related software.

-Systems which do not call-out to the net must be polled occasionally.
-We will poll any system that so requests, and will bill the polled system for phone costs.
-The phone costs are expected to be $10-20/month.
-Requests for an application should be sent to
+Systems that do not net out should be questioned occasionally.
+We poll any system that requests it, and Bill the poll system for phone charges.
+Phone charges should be $ 10-20 / month.
+Application requests should be sent to

 Department of Computer Science